 Article 8.1 of the Paris Agreement, recognizes the importance that Parties should give to averting, minimizing and addressing loss and damage associated with the adverse effects of climate change, including extreme weather events and slow onset events.
 Barbados is focusing its resources on mitigation, adaptation and resilience to protect its territory.
-Easier and greater access to finance for adaptation and resilience building is therefore critical.
-Finance that can be accessed quickly and easily is also necessary as, with a high debt profile, loans are not the best solution for Barbados the moment.
+Easier and seeking easier and greater access to finance for adaptation and resilience building is therefore critical.
+Finance that can be accessed quickly and easily is also necessary as, withhis.
+With a high debt profile, loans are not the best solution for Barbados the moment.
 The COVID pandemic exposed the economic vulnerability of Barbados to external shocks and adaptation to climate change and resilience building can no longer be treated separately from development nor from mitigation action.
-Understanding the existing financing gap for adaptation, Barbados is not currently receiving support for building climate resilience in the agriculture sector.
+Understanding the existing financing gap for adaptation, Barbados is not currently receiving support for building climate resilience in the agriculture and education sector.

-The Barbados Agricultural Development and Management Agency (BADMC) is a statutory corporation of government and has the mandate of the development of the Barbadian crop and livestock agricultural production and agro-processing.
-BADMC seeks to play a central role of supporting agriculture and agri-business.
-The BADMC is funded by the government through a subvention and provides agriculture services inter alia tractor, extension, pack house, agro-processing.
+The Barbades Agricultural Development and Management Agency (BADMC) The BADMC is a statutory corporation of government and has the mandate of the development of the Barbadian crop and livestock agricultural production and agro-processing.
+BADMC seeks to playhas a central role of supporting agriculture and agri-business.
+The BADMC is funded by the government through a subvention and provides agriculture services inter alia tractor, extension, pack house, agro-processing and irrigation services.
+This agency manages the current water harvesting ponds and their irrigation systems and Spring Hall Land farmers are provided irrigation services from wells.
+In 2023, the Government of Barbados committed an initial 7.5 million USD for the upgrade of the physical infrastructure of schools.
+Specific funding for water conservation actions is required.

-E. If applicable, describe the learning and knowledge management component to capture and disseminate lessons learned.
+E.D.
+If applicable, describe the learning and knowledge management component to capture and disseminate lessons learned.

-This project will enhance knowledge and support adaptive capacities for resilience of small farming systems, and climate change disaster risk reduction and awareness.
-The project activities include practical learning and demonstration activities on best practices in water conservation and irrigation, data capture on water use by crops and production rates in the agriculture sector.
-The collection of agricultural data62 can be utilized to inform preparation of policy and strategic plans and programmes for improved resilience, capacity building in climate change adaptive capacities and strengthening of farming systems.
-Capturing of data generated in the field with the aid of researchers to support a database of climate resilient practices can be transferred to other farming sites in Barbados.
-A programme for the multiplication of existing white yam and sweet potato63 varieties that are resistant to diseases to provide clean disease-free planting material for farmers, selected food and feed plants to enhance resilience in farming systems, and to minimize the predicted impact of future climate on agroecosystem services is to be undertaken using tissue culture.
+This The project will enhance knowledge and support adaptive capacities for resilience of small farming systems, and climate change disaster risk reduction and awareness.
+The project activities include practical learning and demonstration activities on best practices in water conservation and irrigation, data capture on water use by crops and increased production rates in the agriculture sector.
+The collection of agricultural data capture of ensuring be utilized to inform preparation of policy and strategic plans and programmes for improved resilience, for capacity building in climate change adaptive capacities and strengthening of farming systems.
+Capturing of data generated in the field with the aid of researchers to support; a database of climate resilient practices can be transferred to other farming sites in Barbados.
+A programme for the multiplication of existing white yam and